tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 ![New Item](images/new_item.png)

 A window will appear.
 Choose a name for the pipeline.
-You can you other types of pipeline if you feel more confortable but since the goal here is simplicity, we will use the **Pipeline** type.
-Then click OK
+You can you other types of pipeline if you feel more confortable but, since the goal here is simplicity, we will use the **Pipeline** type.
+Then click OK.

 ![Pipeline Type](images/pipeline_type.png)